Child and Family Development

 3760:265 Child Development (3 Credits)

-Physical, cognitive, language, social, emotional, and personality development of the child from prenatal through age eight.
-Observation of children in early childhood educational settings.
+Physical, cognitive, language, social, emotional, and personality development of the child from prenatal through adolescence (field hours required).

 3760:270 Theory & Guidance of Play (3 Credits)